 - Learn how your past experience and skills would be relevant to Canadian employers

-- Discover prospects for an industry and which organizations may be expanding
+- Discover job prospects for an industry and which organizations may be expanding

 - Find out who else you can speak to, to gain more information.

 The people that you already know can likely introduce you to others in their network.
 Start connecting with your contacts in a meaningful way.
-Reach out to the people you already know.
+Reach out to the people you already know to build your professional network.
 Chances are that they know someone who has moved to Canada before you and can connect you to them.
 Whether or not they are in the same profession as you, they may be able to offer professional insights and introduce you to others.

 Start by listing your current contacts: